thilinawishvekeerthi/graphical-auth-with-mfa/README.md

 # graphical-auth-with-mfa
-the usage of graphical auth with spring security, angular and posgresql. an alternative for traditional password authentication
+Graphical pass-point authentication with spring security, angular and posgresql. an alternative for traditional password authentication

 Graphic Auth Functionalities: